-Visit The GUIDE for the Psychology major requirements:
+Visit the GUIDE for Psychology Major requirements:

 NOTE: Current students should review their DARS, the official document of record, for degree and major progress.

-TO DECLARE THE PSYCHOLOGY MAJOR, a student must successfully complete Introductory Psychology (or the equivalent) with a grade of C or better and complete one of the following major declaration options:
+TO DECLARE THE PSYCHOLOGY MAJOR, a student must successfully complete Introductory Psychology (or the equivalent) with a grade of C or better and submit an ONLINE MAJOR DECLARATION FORM through the Psychology Advising (non-credit) Canvas course.
+Students must email firstname.lastname@example.org with their NetID (the first part of your @wisc.edu email address) to be added to the online Canvas course.
+The major declaration request form can be accessed from the course modules.

 To receive updates about the psychology major, Join our Psychology Major Listserv!
 Send a blank email to Psych_majorsemail@example.com.
 We send a weekly e-newsletter called the Psych e-letter with campus and community events, job and internship opportunities, scholarships, special programs and more!

 Questions?
 Contact: firstname.lastname@example.org

 The following provides information on what an Undergraduate Thesis entails, what a timeline might look like for students interested in pursuing a Thesis, a form required for enrolling in Thesis credits, and additional information.